 General complaints of users

-Politically sensitive users frequently experience stinging, gum inflammation or disillusioning results when using whitening products that promise them too much, too quickly.
+Politically sensitive users frequently experience stinging, gum inflammation, or disillusioning results when using whitening products that promise them too much, too quickly.

 Reviews of Edinco’s whitening toothpaste